⚡ Quick Answer

 - Touching lashes before they fully dry flattens curl early

-Curl drop is usually a mix of formula behavior + conditions, not a single failure point.
+💡 What this means: Curl drop is usually a mix of formula behavior, environment, and application — not a single failure point.

 How to Help Clear Mascara Hold Curl Better (Quick Tips)

-This isn’t a full application guide — just the small adjustments that actually make a difference with clear mascara.
+This isn’t a full application guide — just the small adjustments that actually make a difference.

-- Curl first — always: Clear mascara maintains curl; it doesn’t create it.
+- Curl first — always: clear mascara only maintains existing curl

-- Use minimal product: One light coat almost always beats two heavier ones.
+- Use minimal product: one light coat almost always beats two

-- Avoid wet layering: Adding more while the first layer is still wet nearly always pulls the curl down.
+- Avoid wet layering: adding more while it’s still wet pulls the curl down

-- Focus on mid-lengths, not tips: Lash tips show weight (and droop) fastest.
+- Focus on mid-lengths, not tips: lash tips show weight fastest

-These aren’t tricks — they’re just ways to let a lightweight formula do its job without working against it.
+These aren’t tricks — they just let a lightweight formula do its job without working against it.

 Who This Works For (and Who Should Skip It)

-This section saves time — and prevents disappointment.
+This part saves time — and avoids disappointment.

 ✅ This works best if: